A New Proof to the Period Problems of GL(2): Proof of the Main Theorem (Local)

-Hence, this theorem does not depend on the choice of the character $\mu.$ Then we finish the proof. \begin{rem} If we consider the Euler-Poincare pairing \cite{prasad2013ext} then given an irreducible smooth representation $\pi$ of $GL_2(E)$ with $\omega_\pi|_{F^\times}=1,$ we have
+Hence, this theorem does not depend on the choice of the character $\mu.$ It finishes the proof. \end{proof} \begin{rem} If we consider the Euler-Poincare pairing \cite{prasad2013ext} then given an irreducible smooth representation $\pi$ of $\GL_2(E)$ with $\omega_\pi|_{F^\times}=1,$ we have

-\end{rem} \begin{rem} For the archimedean case $F=\mathbb{R}$ and $E=\mathbb{C}$, this local main theorem for the period problem part also holds.
-Fix a nontrivial additive character $\psi,$ Cognet \cite{cognet1986representation} proved that the theta lift of infinite dimensional representations from $GL_2^+(\mathbb{R})$ (matrix with positive determinant) to the similitude orthogonal group has the same pattern with the nonarchimedean situations.
-Gomez Raul and C-B Zhu \cite{zhu2015} showed that for the unipotent subgroup $N$ of $GL_2^+(\mathbb{R}),$ the isomorphisms
+\end{rem} \begin{rem} For the archimedean case $F=\mathbb{R}$ and $E=\mathbb{C}$, the results for period problems also hold.
+Fix a nontrivial additive character $\psi,$ Cognet \cite{cognet1986representation} proved that the small theta lift of infinite dimensional representations from $\GL_2^+(\mathbb{R})$ (matrix with positive determinant) to the similitude orthogonal group has the same pattern with the nonarchimedean situations.
+R. Gomez and C-B Zhu \cite{zhu2015} showed that for the unipotent subgroup $N$ of $\GL_2^+(\mathbb{R}),$ the isomorphisms